 Check to see how satisfied other businesses are with the security company.
 It’s important that references are both local and in a similar industry so you are comparing apples to apples.
 You could very well contract with a reputable national company and find they have a poor local reputation.
 You should also consider firms that will understand the specific challenges and concerns of your industry.

 You need more than a warm body to park at the front desk.
 You need individuals who understand potential risk factors, can identify them and react quickly should a threat arise.
 It’s essential the security firm provides security officers who are trained, licensed and have undergone an extensive background check.
 Security personnel should receive ongoing training as applicable in security technology, counterterrorism, public interaction and risk assessment.

 How are officers supervised?

-The security company should be willing to discuss with you how they ensure your security needs are fully covered.
+The security company should be willing to discuss how they ensure your security needs are fully covered.
 They should have a consistent chain of command and a strategy for staying in touch with their guards on duty.
-Ask what technology they are using, such as GPS tracking, to ensure that guards are where they are expected to be and are making scheduled rounds where required.
+Ask what technology they are using, such as GPS tracking, to ensure that guards are where they are expected to be and making scheduled rounds where required.